nelhage/llama/README.md

 applications or other use cases.

 This operation consumed about 700 CPU-seconds in Lambda.
-I configured `optipng` to have 3008MB of memory (the lambda maximum), because AWS allocates CPU proportional to memory.
-That comes out to about 2105600 MB-seconds of usage, or about $0.035 assuming I'm already out of the Lambda free tier.
+I configured `optipng` to have 1792MB of memory, which is the point at which lambda allocates a full vCPU to the process.
+That comes out to about 1254400 MB-seconds of usage, or about $0.017 assuming I'm already out of the Lambda free tier.

 # Configuring llama